 “I want to win a natty.
 I want to win a Heisman,” Bigsby said.

-Auburn hasn’t had a 1,000-yard back since Kerryon Johnson in 2017.
+Auburn University hasn’t had a 1,000-yard back since Kerryon Johnson in 2017.
 Paired alongside reigning SEC Freshman of the Year Bo Nix, expect Tank Bigsby to carry on Auburn’s lineage of elite running backs for the next several seasons before the NFL comes calling.